-After years working as a documentary photographer and experience leading children's photography workshops with UNICEF in West Africa, Heidi founded Photo Story Workshop in 2019.
-The workshops offer a creative, low-cost way to engage children's social-emotional wellbeing through arts integration, build voice, and promote positive community-led social change.
-Photo Story Workshop is a recipient of the MICA Up/Start venture capital award 2020.
+From her experience leading EYE SEE children's photography workshops with UNICEF in West Africa and a decade as a freelance documentary photographer, Heidi founded Photo Story Workshop in 2019.
+The workshops offer a creative, low-cost way to engage children's social-emotional wellbeing through arts integrated programming to build voice and promote positive community-led social change.
+Photo Story Workshop is a recipient of the MICA Up/Start venture capital award.

 Heidi earned an undergraduate degree from Oberlin College focused on the intersections between post-colonialism, cultural anthropology and media theory; a Master of Arts in International Affairs from The New School for Social Research; and a Master of Arts in Social Design from MICA.
 She is also a mama of two kids and a puppy, paleo baker, gut-biome investigator, swimming-hole finder, and world traveler with 50 countries spread across a few passports.